shadowsocks/shadowsocks-org/src/content/en/spec/protocol.md

 +--------------+---------------------+------------------+----------+
 ```

 Possible values of address type are 1 (IPv4), 4 (IPv6), 3 (hostname).
-The length of hostname may not exceed 255 for some shadowsocks ports.
 For IPv4 address, it's packed as a [32-bit (4-byte)](https://tools.ietf.org/html/rfc791#section-2.3) big-endian integer.
 For IPv6 address, [a compact representation](https://tools.ietf.org/html/rfc1924) (16-byte array) is used.
+For hostname, the first byte of destination address indicates the length, which limits the length of hostname to 255.
 The destination port is also a big-endian integer.

 The request is encrypted using the speficied cipher with a random IV and the pre-shared key, it then becomes so-called _payload_.